Woman Has Second Thoughts About Accepting to Sit Her Friend's Dog Because She Is Trying to Manipulate Her With an Extended To-Do List

 "If she won’t budge, she’ll be missing her trip, and that’s on her."

 Ultimately, fostering mutual respect and understanding is key to navigating these challenging dynamics.
-A relationship expert suggests that individuals approach discussions about favors with curiosity rather than defensiveness.
 This means asking open-ended questions to better understand the other person's perspective and motivations.

 By creating a dialogue that encourages sharing, individuals can explore potential compromises and find solutions that address both parties' needs.
 This collaborative approach can lead to a more supportive and respectful friendship.